King Charles I of England

 Charles had six siblings, but only two survived childhood:

 On March 24, 1603, Queen Elizabeth I of England died and Charles’ father became King James I of England.
 Since none of the children of King Henry VIII of England had children, James was the senior heir of King Henry VII of England through his eldest daughter Margaret Tudor.
 (King Henry VII → Margaret Tudor married King James IV of Scotland → King James V of Scotland → Mary, Queen of Scots → King James VI of Scotland).
 Charles was frail and late in development, possibly from rickets, and could not yet walk or talk, so he was left behind in Scotland when his parents and his elder brother Henry and elder sister Elizabeth left for England.
-By July 1604, Charles was considered strong enough to make the journey to England.
+By July 1604, Charles was considered strong enough to travel to England.

 Charles, circa 1610; Credit – Wikipedia

 In 1605, Sir Robert Carey was appointed Charles’ governor and his wife Elizabeth patiently taught Charles how to walk and talk.
 Charles was created Duke of York, the traditional title of the English monarch’s second son in 1605.
 In the same year, Thomas Murray, a Scottish courtier and later the Provost of Eton College, was appointed Charles’ tutor and taught him classics, languages, mathematics, and religion.
 Charles overcame his early physical problems, although he grew no taller than five feet four inches, and learned to ride, shoot, and fence.
 However, he was no physical match for his stronger and taller elder brother Henry, Prince of Wales, whom he adored.
 When 18-year-old Henry died in 1612 from typhoid, it was a loss that Charles felt greatly.
 His only surviving sibling Elizabeth left home for her marriage in 1613, and Charles was then virtually an only child.
-Charles had automatically become Duke of Cornwall and Duke of Rothesay upon his brother’s death and was created Prince of Wales in 1616.
+Charles automatically became Duke of Cornwall and Duke of Rothesay upon his brother’s death and was created Prince of Wales in 1616.

 Charles with his parents, after 1612; Credit – Wikipedia